YomikoR/VapourSynth-ICCConvert/README.md

 ```
 Intended for soft proofing.

-Input `clip` must have 8-bit or 16-bit RGB format.
+Input `clip` must have one of the formats `RGB24`, `RGB48` and `RGBS`.
 The output has the same format.
+Be aware that Little CMS is [merely optimized](https://www.littlecms.com/plugin/) for floating-point inputs, and the quality improvement is often not worthy.

 `simulation_icc` is the path to the ICC profile to simulate.